nbdc-datahub/hbcd-docs/docs/instruments/physhealth/growth.md

 </div>
 <div class="warning-collapsible-content">
 <p><b>Range Checks For Growth</b><br>
 Range checks were performed to identify and exclude extreme out-of-range values.
-Values outside of the following valid ranges were converted to 'n/a':</p>
+Values outside of the following valid ranges were converted to 'n/a'. <i>Note that these ranges are not age-specific, i.e. the same ranges were used for all visits.</i></p>
 <table class="table-no-vertical-lines" style="font-size: 15px;">
 <tbody>
 <tr>